angular-ui/AngularJS-sublime-package/README.md

 **Defining Tag Scopes**

-By default this plugin will only allow attribute completions within the scope of an HTML tag or within a [Jade](https://github.com/davidrios/jade-tmbundle) attribute list.
+By default, this plugin will only allow attribute completions within the scope of an HTML tag or within a [Jade](https://github.com/davidrios/jade-tmbundle) attribute list.

-This however can be changed by updating the property `attribute_defined_scopes`.
+This can be changed by updating the property `attribute_defined_scopes`.

-`attribute_defined_scopes` is just an array of scopes to check for to determine whether or not the attribute auto-completion should react.
+`attribute_defined_scopes` is just an array of scopes to determine whether or not the attribute auto-completion should react.
 Below is the default settings for this property.

 ```json
 {